loryruta/shinji/README.md

 # SHader INJ(I)ector

-SHINJI is a CMake addon that helps you control GLSL shaders validation, compilation and deployment.
+SHINJI is a CMake addon that helps you managing GLSL shaders validation, compilation and deployment.

 ### Overview